 Request: While traveling through Costa Rica, please be as environmentally mindful as possible.

-Tip: For another perspective of other things to do in Costa Rica, check out this two-week sample itinerary of Costa Rica travel.
+Extra Tips: For another perspective of other things to do in Costa Rica, check out this two-week sample itinerary of Costa Rica travel.
 And if you’re planning on backpacking through Costa Rica check out this budget backpacker guide.
+Check out this blogger’s post if you want to explore La Fortuna/Arenal.